 On the decision to finish at Bramall Lane, Mr Thorpe said: “I don’t think Scott was too happy about that, but we are near the top so it’s got to be the finishing point.
 I think it’s the best choice

 Boyzone, Westlife and Justin Bieber will feature heavily on the car playlist, with Mr Sarson firmly in charge of the musical output.

-To follow the groups progress and donate to a great cause, visit their Just Giving page at: https://www.justgiving.com/fundraising/ninetytwo-in-92
+To follow the group’s progress and donate to the charity, visit their Just Giving page at: https://www.justgiving.com/fundraising/ninetytwo-in-92